fangq/mcxcl/README.md

 In addition, in this release, we also added the following key new features

+* enable "--optlevel 3" by default, boosting speed by 30%-100% on various devices
 * pmcxcl now supports Apple silicon
 * pmcxcl is updated to import new pmcx utility functions introduced in v2025.9
 * optimize thread configuration to accelerate Arm Mali GPU, speed-up by 6x